geodynamics/burnman/readme.txt

 5. example_averaging.py (Explains how moduli and density are averaged to calculate seismic velocities)

+*** About scripting in Python

+Burnman has the advantage of being adaptable and extendable in easy scripts.
+The downside might be that we do not provide a graphical user interface.
+For those of you who are not familiar  with python, we suspect it will still be relatively easy to adapt the scripts for computations and plotting.
+Here are some specific features and pitfalls on python:
+    - Python uses specific identation.
+A script might fail if a code block is not idented correctly.
+We use four spaces and no tabs, mixing these can give trouble.
+    - Indices require square brackets and function or method calls parentheses (mainly different from Matlab).
+    - The first index of an array is 0 (e.g. x[0])
+    - Put dots after numbers to make them floats instead of integers (e.g. 5/3 will give 1 (rounded downward), while 5./3. will give 1.66666666667)

 *** Examples
     (Note: the following text is automatically generated from misc/gen_doc.py, do not edit)